 - Categories:

 Gets performance metrics from a model monitor.
 Each model monitor monitors one machine learning model.
+See ML Observability for model version monitors and Gateway Monitoring & A/B Testing for gateway model monitors.

 Syntax¶

-MODEL_MONITOR_NAMEName of the model monitor used to compute the metric.
+model_monitor_nameName of the model monitor used to compute the metric.

 Valid values: